Does CBD Work for IBS?

 IBS is classified as a syndrome, a group of symptoms, while IBD is a disease.

 IBS does not cause inflammation.
-Meanwhile, IBD can result in inflammation that may destroy and harm the intestines permanently.
+Meanwhile, IBD can result in inflammation that may destroy and harm the intestines permanently, and even cause cancer.

 During a colon examination, signs of IBS cannot be diagnosed instantly.
 Meanwhile, IBD signs can be observed during diagnostic imaging.